gerlichlab/spoc/docs/query_engine_usage.md

 ### Composition of query steps

 To allow specifying complex queries, query steps need to be combined.
-This is done using the `BasicQuery` class.
+This is done using the `Query` class.
 It takes a query plan (a list of `QueryStep` instances) as input, exposes the `query` method, which takes input data, validates all query steps and adds them to the resulting `QueryResult` instance that is returned.

 ### Manifestation of results